l0ger/jwt-token-renew/read.md

-## Token Renew
+## JWT Token Renew

-**Token Renew** is a sample code that shows you how to renew the JWT access token without losing failed requests. without effecting on your UI, I used NextJS Router and ApiSauce library for this sample code, feel free to use your favorites library.
+**JWT Token Renew** is a sample code that shows you how to renew the JWT access token without losing failed requests. without effecting on your UI, I used NextJS Router and ApiSauce library for this sample code, feel free to use your favorites library.

 ## Author